sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 hist_data_raw['momentum_histogram'] = momentum_df['momentum_histogram']
 ```

-6) Run script, check the hist_data_raw df to ensure all data is updated properly.
+6) Run script, check the `hist_data_raw` df to ensure all data is updated properly.
-7) If hist_data_raw df is valid, then append to stock_data within the main function of section 5 and begin to create your strategies around this indicator (E.G. if squeeze_on == True, go long).
+7) If `hist_data_raw` df is valid, then append to `stock_data` within the main function of section 5 and begin to create your strategies around this indicator (E.G. if squeeze_on == True, go long).
-8) Test in main_func before deploying.
-Always test thoroughly...
+8) Test main funtion by deploying the script in a paper account.

 ---

 Bars is pretty straight forward.
-All data is appended to symbol_data (this includes all bar and indicator information, everything).
+All data is appended to `symbol_data` (this includes all bar and indicator information, everything).

 1) Add your bars:
 ```plaintext